 I have knowledge of Hepatitis B and the Hepatitis B vaccination.
 I have had an opportunity to ask questions of a qualified nurse or physician and understand the benefits and risks of Hepatitis B vaccination.
 I understand that I must have three doses of the vaccine to obtain immunity.
 However, as with all medical treatment, there is no guarantee that I will become immune or that I will not experience side effects from the vaccine.
-I give my consent to be vaccinated for Hepatitis B. Signature of Employee (consent for Hepatitis B vaccination) Date Signature of Witness Date REFUSAL FORM OF HEPATITIS B VACCINATION I understand that due to my occupational exposure to blood or other pomay be at risk of acquiring the Hepatitis B virus infection.
-I have been vaccinated with Hepatitis B vaccine at no charge to myself.
-However, vaccination at this time.
-I understand that by declining this vaccine, I c Hepatitis B, a serious disease.
-If in the future I continue to have occupated potentially infectious materials and I want to be vaccinated with the He the vaccination series at no charge to me. given the opportunity to be I decline the Hepatitis B continue to be at risk of acquiring ational exposure to blood or other Signature of Employee (refusal for Hepatitis B vaccination) Date Signature of Witness Date
+I give my consent to be vaccinated for Hepatitis B.

+Signature of Employee (consent for Hepatitis B vaccination) Date Signature of Witness Date

+REFUSAL FORM OF HEPATITIS B VACCINATION

+I understand that due to my occupational exposure to blood or other potentially infectious materials I may be at risk of acquiring the Hepatitis B virus infection.
+I have been given the opportunity to be vaccinated with Hepatitis B vaccine at no charge to myself.
+However, I decline the Hepatitis B vaccination at this time.
+I understand that by declining this vaccine, I continue to be at risk of acquiring Hepatitis B, a serious disease.
+If in the future I continue to have occupational exposure to blood or other potentially infectious materials and I want to be vaccinated with the Hepatitis B vaccine, I can receive the vaccination series at no charge to me.